petalslink/petals-web-management/public/assets/js/README.md

 ### PROGRAMATIC API

-We also believe you should be able to use all plugins provided by Bootstrap purely through the JS API.
+We also believe you should be able to use all plugins provided by Global purely through the JS API.

 All public APIs should be single, chainable methods, and return the collection acted upon.